ibm-cloud-docs/containers/cli-ks-plugin.md

     The **name** that is returned in this command is the private IP address that is assigned to your worker node.
 You can find more information about your worker node when you run the `ibmcloud ks worker ls --cluster <cluster_name_or_ID>` command and look for the worker node with the same **Private IP** address.

 2. Reload the worker node.
 As part of the reload process, the pods that run on the worker node are drained and rescheduled onto remaining worker nodes in the cluster.
 The worker node is also cordoned, or marked as unavailable for future pod scheduling.
 Use the worker node ID that is returned from the `ibmcloud ks worker ls --cluster <cluster_name_or_ID>` command.
+This command supports classic workers and VPC bare metal workers.
 Note that the `--cluster` flag is now optional as the cluster is automatically determined from the worker ID.
     ```sh
     ibmcloud ks worker reload --worker <worker_name_or_ID>
     ```